Wall Street ends up on earnings, rebound in high-growth shares

 NEW YORK U.S. stocks rose on Tuesday, boosted by upbeat results from companies including Merck & Co and a rebound in Facebook and other high-growth shares.

-Further deal activity on the healthcare front also lifted the market.
-Britain's Reckitt Benckiser Group Plc (RB.L) confirmed talks to buy Merck's consumer health business, the latest asset up for grabs in a wave of recent pharmaceutical deals.
+Further deal activity on the healthcare front also lifted the market, with Britain's Reckitt Benckiser Group Plc confirming talks to buy Merck's consumer health business, the latest asset up for grabs in a wave of recent pharmaceutical deals.

 "Investors are viewing (that activity) as a signal for positive conditions in which businesses are willing and able to offer substantial sums of cash and/or stocks," said Mark Luschini, chief investment strategist at Janney Montgomery Scott in Philadelphia.

-Also supportive: most S&P 500 companies are beating earnings forecasts, albeit on lowered expectations, he said.
+Also supportive: the majority of S&P 500 companies are beating earnings forecasts, albeit on lowered expectations, he said.

 Earnings estimates have rebounded, however, as more companies have reported results.
 First-quarter profit growth for S&P 500 companies is seen at 3.7 percent, based on actual results and estimates for companies yet to report, compared with a forecast for 2.1 percent growth at the beginning of the month, Thomson Reuters data showed.

-Shares of Facebook (FB.O), up 3.6 percent at $58.15, led the way higher on the Nasdaq, a day after selling off along with a host of other momentum names.

-Shares of Twitter (TWTR.N) jumped 4.6 percent to $42.62 ahead of its results after the bell, when it reported 255 million monthly active users, up from the previous quarter but not enough to satisfy investors.
-The stock was down 10.2 percent in after-hours trading.
+Shares of Twitter jumped 4.6 percent to $42.62 ahead of its results after the bell, when it reported 255 million monthly active users, up from the previous quarter but not enough to satisfy investors.
+The stock was last down 8.6 percent.

-Also after the bell, shares of eBay (EBAY.O) fell 3.8 percent to $52.45 as its second-quarter forecast fell short of estimates.

-During the regular session, Sprint Corp (S.N) shares jumped 11.3 percent to $8.27.
-The No. 3 U.S. mobile provider reported an increase in quarterly revenue, as expected, due to a new billing plan that lowered wireless expenses.

 About 6.3 billion shares changed hands on U.S. exchanges, below the 6.6 billion average this month, according to data from BATS Global Markets.